-An annotated bibliography is a list of cited resources related to a particular topic or arranged thematically that include a brief descriptive or evaluative summary.
-The annotated bibliography can be arranged chronologically by date of publication or alphabetically by author, with citations to print and/or digital materials, such as, books, newspaper articles, journal articles, dissertations, government documents, pamphlets, web sites, etc., multimedia sources like films and audio recordings, or documents and materials preserved in archival collections.
+An annotated bibliography is a list of resources related to a particular topic that include a brief descriptive or evaluative summary.
+Annotated bibliographies can be arranged chronologically by date of publication, thematically, or alphabetically by author's last name.
+Annotated citations can include print and/or digital materials, such as, books, newspaper articles, journal articles, dissertations, government documents, pamphlets, web sites, etc., multimedia sources like films and audio recordings, or documents and artifacts housed in special or archival collections.

 Beatty, Luke and Cynthia Cochran.
 Writing the Annotated Bibliography: A Guide for Students and Researchers.
 New York: Routledge, 2020; Harner, James L. On Compiling an Annotated Bibliography.
 2nd edition.
 New York: Modern Language Association, 2000.